-Layaways: Customers have the option of paying a down payment and placing merchandise on layaway.
-The customer may make further payments in installments, but the entire purchase price must be received by us within 30 days.
-The down payment and any installments are recorded as short-term deferred revenue until the customer pays the entire purchase price for the merchandise.
+Layaways: Some of our stores offer a retail store program giving customers the option of paying a deposit and placing merchandise on layaway.
+The customer may make further payments in installments, but the full purchase price must be received by us within 30 days.
+The payments are recorded as deferred revenue until the transaction is completed and the customer takes possession of the merchandise.